-CRB LT series all purpose tip-tops are available in 3 grades: Standard, Performance and Elite and pair perfectly with the CRB's Full line of spinning and casting guide kits.
+The LT tops pair perfectly with the CRB's line of spinning and casting guide kits.
 Perfect for Freshwater and light saltwater rods alike, the LT top feature a fully pressed ring for exceptional durability on and off the water.
 The next time you're looking to outfit your latest rod blank, look no further than CRB Guides and Tops!

 Key Features & Benefits